 Most homeowners escrow their property taxes as part of their mortgage payment so they may receive a refund of their escrow payment depending on when the lender disburses property tax payments and how the timing aligns with the closing date.

 Similar to property taxes, if your community has a homeowner’s association (HOA), your dues are probably charged monthly, quarterly, or once a year.
 If it’s one of the last two, you’ll need to include prorated dues in your closing costs, so the buyer isn’t stuck paying for months before they owned the house.

-In especially buyer-friendly markets, you might want to add a seller assist or seller concession.
-Both of these terms refer to a credit that you put toward the closing costs the seller might otherwise need to cover.
-By doing so, you’re reducing the amount of cash they’ll need to close on your home, making it a more attractive prospect.
-On the other hand, some sellers may negotiate a credit in lieu of necessary fixes when submitting their offer.
-If you accept that condition, then you will need to pay the amount agreed upon at closing.
+In especially buyer-friendly market conditions, you might be asked to provide a monetary closing credit or seller "concession".
+Both of these terms refer to a credit that you apply toward the buyer's closing costs.
+By doing so, you’re reducing the amount of cash the buyer will need to pay at the time of closing.

-As you just saw, the closing costs for a seller can be quite substantial, taking thousands of dollars out of the potential profits from your home’s sale.
+As we covered, the closing costs for a seller can be quite substantial, taking thousands of dollars out of the potential profits from your home’s sale.

 Realtor fees represent the biggest opportunity for cost savings.
 If you're considering selling, avoid paying 6% in commissions by hiring an independent brokerage if one is available in your area.
 SimpleShowing offers a 1% listing commission in Florida, Georgia and Texas, which saves home sellers $11,400 on average.